-NEW IN FEBRUARY 2023: Item sets and constructed response (essay) sets will be mixed within each of the two exam sessions, so each session will have either 6 item sets and 5 essay sets or 5 item sets and 6 essay sets.
-Previously, the first session was all essay sets and the second session was all item sets.
-Level III overall will not change: 11 essay sets and 11 item sets, for 12 points each.
+Item sets and constructed response (essay) sets will be mixed within each of the two exam sessions, so each session will have either 6 item sets and 5 essay sets or 5 item sets and 6 essay sets.
+Level III overall will not change: 11 essay sets and 11 item sets, for 12 points each, morning and afternoon.
+There are three different methods of entering a response: essay, numerical entry, and multiple choice.